wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 [Antibody discovery - a primer]({% post_url 2024-02-11-antibody-discovery-primer %})

-Any antibody discovery campaign will start with an antigen IE your drug target - typically a protein, or protein complex which acts as molecular bait to capture binding antibodies from your antibody library.
+Any antibody discovery campaign will start with an antigen i.e. your drug target - typically a protein, or protein complex which acts as molecular bait to capture binding antibodies from your antibody library.
 As with bait you need some way to recover the antigen along with its bound antibody.
 This is typically done by